 How We Help

-We help by investigating thousands of contractors every year to ensure various local, state, and federal laws related to prevailing wage, apprenticeship, travel pay, meal and rest periods, apprenticeship, workers compensation, contractor licensing, and safety are followed.
+We help by investigating thousands of contractors every year to ensure various local, state, and federal laws related to prevailing wage, apprenticeship, travel pay, meal and rest periods, workers compensation, contractor licensing, and safety are followed.

 Why We Help

 We help level the playing field for law-abiding contractors bidding on public works projects.
 Our goal is to ensure contractors that follow the law are protected by the law.

 We provide information to workers about prevailing wage, meal and rest periods, travel time, overtime, and various other wage and hour laws related to public works projects.

 If a worker wants to file a formal complaint against a current or former employer, we help by providing the necessary forms and to gather relevant background information that will help the enforcing agency process the case.

 We can provide background information related to a contractor's past compliance with public works laws.
 This is helpful so the public agency can make an informed decision whether to hire the contractor or not.

 In addition, we are available to meet with public agencies to provide information regarding various laws related to public works construction.

 As always, any services we provide are free of charge.